mmu-webdesign/IWD-web-term2/rwd-week-2.md

 ## Task 1 - Getting started

-- Download the template portfolio code from github and extract to your computer.
+- Download the template portfolio code from GitHub and extract to your computer.
 > **Download** - [The IWD Template Portfolio Site](https://github.com/mmu-webdesign/l4-rwd-template)

 ### Instructions